FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_02.md

 # Population Inbreeding

-- Preference of mating among relatives in a population or because of geographic isolation restricts mating choices.
+- A preference for mating among relatives, or geographic isolation, restricts mating choices.
    ![Sales Figure, w:600](./images/pop_inbreed.png)

 ---

-# Inbreeding coefficient
+# Inbreeding Coefficient

 - The inbreeding coefficient:
-     $F$ = probability that a random individual in a population inherits two copies of the same allele from a common ancestor.
+     $F$ = probability that a random sampled individual in a population inherits two copies of the same allele from a common ancestor.
-- In large, random mating populations $F=0$.
+- In large, randomly mating populations, $F=0$.

 ![bg right:50% w:600](./images/Inbreed_family.jpg)